DevDokus/RedM-PlayPiano/README.md

 ---
 # Description
 It does what the title says it does!
+Play the piano<br>
-Play the piano and become the entertainer of the saloons.
-When you walk up to the piano, you can use space to start playing.
-If you want to stop, you simply hit F.
+and become the entertainer of the saloons.
+When you<br>
+walk up to the piano, you can use space to start<br>
+playing.
+If you want to stop, you simply hit F.<br>
 If you couldn't in real life, now you can in RedM!

 ---